livereload/livereload-js/README.md

 1. Run `rake version` to update the version numbers in all other files, using the one from package.json.

-1. Run `rake build` to make sure `dist/livereload.js` is updated.

-1. Run the tests: `rake`
+1. Run `grunt`.

-1. Do some manual testing as well!
+1. Do some manual testing.

 1. Tag the version in Git: `rake tag` then `git push --tags`.

 1. `npm publish`

-1. `bower publish`

 License